 Why You Need an Experienced Team to Get Compensation for Your Loved One

 Even when a case seems 'open and shut' negligent facilities may attempt to evade responsibility when it comes to providing you with the compensation that you are entitled to under Illinois law.
-Rosenfeld Injury Lawyers has been hired by hundreds of families who are facing a situation where a loved one has been mistreated at a skilled nursing facility.
+Our law firm has been hired by hundreds of families who are facing a situation where a loved one has been mistreated at a skilled nursing facility.

 While we cannot control how a facility reacts to a claim or lawsuit initiated against them, we prepare our cases with the goal of assembling the strongest possible case so that we can maximize the value of your case whether it means settlement with the insurance company or litigation.
 From the time our law office is retained by an individual or family in a nursing home negligence case, we regularly obtain the following:

 - Charts from nursing homes